d-velop/dvelop-sdk-node/CONTRIBUTING.md

 > ```npm run test:watch```

-Continiusly runs tests on save that touch on changed files.
+Continously runs tests on save that touch on changed files.
 This command should be run for development.

 </br>